Messi-Q/ReChecker/README.md

 # VulDeeSmartContract ![GitHub stars](https://img.shields.io/github/stars/Messi-Q/VulDeeSmartContract.svg?style=plastic) ![GitHub forks](https://img.shields.io/github/forks/Messi-Q/VulDeeSmartContract.svg?color=blue&style=plastic) ![License](https://img.shields.io/github/license/Messi-Q/VulDeeSmartContract.svg?color=blue&style=plastic)

-This package is a python implementation of smart contract vulnerability detection based on deep learning.
+&emsp;&emsp;This package is a python implementation of smart contract vulnerability detection based on deep learning.
 In previous studies, [VulDeePecker](https://arxiv.org/abs/1801.01681) is a design and implementation of a deep learning-based vulnerability detection system.
 Moreover, they present the first vulnerability dataset for deep learning approaches.
 The datasets of [CWE-119](https://github.com/CGCL-codes/VulDeePecker/tree/master/CWE-119) and [CWE-399](https://github.com/CGCL-codes/VulDeePecker/tree/master/CWE-399) can be obtained [here](https://github.com/CGCL-codes/VulDeePecker).
 In our study, we refer to the idea of VulDeePecker to apply the deep learning to smart contract vulnerability detection.
 As a contribution, we offer the trainable smart contract dataset under the folder where the file name is data.